MSaeedShaikh/Assignment1_AWS_CE/README.md

 ### Step 4 -- S3 Bucket

-An S3 bucket stores the GIKI logo and any other static media assets.
-EC2 instances access it using the IAM role created in Step 1, so no public bucket policy is needed.
+An S3 bucket caches Ticketmaster event images.
+On each 15-minute refresh, `fetch_events()` downloads any new images from the Ticketmaster CDN, uploads them to S3 under the `events/` prefix, and deletes images for events no longer in the feed.
+EC2 instances access the bucket via the IAM role from Step 1 — no public bucket policy is needed.

 1. Open **S3 → Create bucket**.
 2. Name it `unievent-media-bucket`, region `eu-north-1`.
 3. Leave **Block all public access** enabled.
-4. Upload `giki-logo-1.png` to the bucket.

 ![S3 Bucket](docs/screenshots/10-s3-bucket.png)